Nenkai/gt-modding-hub/docs/formats/volume/ps3_volume.md

 ## Table of Contents

-Once the header has been decrypted, the TOC Node index is then used to decrypt the TOC contents.
-The TOC is also compressed (inflate).
+Once the header has been decrypted, the ToC (table of contents) is expected to be encrypted (if the game has registered a keyset, which by default the games do).
+Node index is then used to decrypt the ToC contents.
+The TOC is also expected to be compressed (inflate) after that.

 The TOC is read from the first sector of the volume (`0x800`) or a path derived from the index from the header (if PDIPFS).
-The TOC is encrypted using the TOC's node index.

 Field                      | Offset         | Type                    | Description                                          |
 ----------------           | ------------   | ----------              | --------------------------------------               |